 Workload SRA - Therapeutic Intervention = 45 min.
-Service Activity Attendance Day - Face-to-Face = 1 Visits - Face-to-Face = 1 (optional) Caseload Active Carryover = 1 (if the first contact for that month) Category of Service Recipient Resident
+Service Activity Attendance Day - In-person = 1 Visits - In-person = 1 (optional) Caseload Active Carryover = 1 (if the first contact for that month) Category of Service Recipient Resident

 A resident asks you to pick up some personal items at the store the next time that you go there on work time.
 The errand takes you approximately 55 minutes.
 How would you record this time?